Richard N. Dino

-Rich is an Associate Professor in the Management Department at the University of Connecticut School of Business.
-He is Director of the University’s Innovation Quest Program, which fosters innovation and entrepreneurship across UConn with a focus on creating companies and jobs.
+Rich is Associate Professor Emeritus in the Management Department at the University of Connecticut School of Business.
+He currently serves as Director of the University’s Innovation Quest Program, which fosters innovation and entrepreneurship across UConn with a focus on creating companies and jobs.

 He served in numerous leadership positions in the School of Business including: Associate Dean for Graduate Programs, Business Partnering and External Alliances; Founding Executive Director of the Connecticut Center for Entrepreneurship and Innovation (CCEI); Co-Director of the Innovation Research Experience for Undergraduates (iREU) Program in the Chemical, Materials and Biomolecular Engineering Department in the School of Engineering; Co-Director of the Entrepreneurial Senior Design Program (ESDP) in the School of Engineering; Executive Director of the Institute for Developing Entrepreneurial Advantage; and Founding Director of the Family Business Program.
 He developed and led the implementation of the Business School’s strategic thrust in high impact experiential learning and served as the principal architect of the School’s strategy and tactics to move from regional dominance to national platform rankings.
 He co-developed edgelab, and envisioned and built the SS&C Technologies Financial Accelerator and the Graduate Business Learning Center in Hartford.